seansangpark/seansangpark/README.md

 # Hi, I'm Sean 👋

-### I am a full-stack developer currently in San Francisco, CA.
+### I am a full stack developer currently in San Francisco, CA.

 - 🔭  I’m currently looking for new opportunities as a software engineer
 - 💻  I'm using Node.js React/Redux, Bootstrap, Express, PostgresSQL, MongoDB, MySQL, and more!